mixmesh/keydir/demo/README.md

 Life is good!

-TONY: Actually it isn't good because of the "rejected by import screener".
+TONY: Actually it is not good because of the "rejected by import screener".
 Can you see why this happens?

 ## Perform a HKP pks/add operation